Back to blog

 Pro Weather vs WeeWX: Cloud vs Self-Hosted

 WeeWX has a well-earned reputation among weather enthusiasts.
-It is free, open source, written in Python, and once you have it dialled in, it can run for years without so much as a hiccup.
+It is free, open source, written in Python, and once you have it dialed in, it can run for years without so much as a hiccup.
 The question is how much you have to invest to get it to that point, and what happens when something goes wrong.

 This comparison looks at WeeWX side by side with Pro Weather, a fully hosted service that connects to your Davis WeatherLink account and builds a website for you.
 They solve the same problem from completely opposite angles.

-WeeWX wins this category decisively.
-Its plugin system and skin architecture let you produce almost any output you can imagine.
-You can write custom Python extensions, generate JSON, feed data to home automation systems, or build a completely bespoke HTML site.
-If you want total programmatic control, WeeWX is the most flexible option available.
+WeeWX's extension system lets you write custom Python, generate JSON, feed data to home automation systems, or build a completely bespoke site.
+If you want total programmatic control, WeeWX is the most flexible option available, full stop.

 • A device to run it on: a Raspberry Pi with a case and power supply costs roughly €70–100, plus SD cards that fail periodically